What Do You Do When Your Business Partner Wants to Break Up?

 A Partner's Goals Change

-If a partner’s business or personal goals change, continuing with the partnership might not be in the partner’s best interest.
+If a partner's business or personal goals change, continuing with the partnership might not be in the other partner's best interest.
 It is impossible to overcome this problem because the partner has already decided that he or she needs to leave the partnership as part of the roadmap to attaining his or her goals.

 Working Styles Aren't Compatible